DIY Thanksgiving Turkey Activity for Kids

-My daughter thoroughly enjoyed being able to rip up the tissue paper!
+My toddler thoroughly enjoyed being able to rip up the tissue paper!
 I think this was her favorite part of the activity.

 You might also like: Thanksgiving Traditions To Start With Your Family

-The great part is the tissue paper can go anywhere on the paper plate and it will still look like a turkey when the project is finished.
+The best part is that the tissue paper can go anywhere on the plate (and your toddler’s probably will go everywhere) and it will still look like a turkey when the project is finished.

-Next, I traced our hands on a piece of brown construction paper to be used as the turkey’s body and head and cut them out.
+I traced my and my daughter’s hands on a piece of brown construction paper to be used as the turkey’s body and head and cut them out.

-Alternatively, you could glue down the construction paper hand first and layer the tissue paper feathers on top but I like the idea of being able to see the whole hand as a reminder of how little my daughter was!
+Alternatively, you could glue down the construction paper hand first and layer the tissue paper feathers on top.
+However, we did it this way because I like the idea of being able to see the whole hand as a reminder of how little my daughter was at this age!

 I love how this simple turkey project turned out!

 Have you tried this or a similar craft?
-What’s your favorite easy Thanksgiving craft or activity to do with your toddler or young child?
+What’s your favorite easy Thanksgiving craft or activity to do with your toddler?
 Let me know in the comments!